mfaizk/TodoApi/readme.md

 ## Important Instruction

-1.Create .env file in root of this project
+- Create .env file in root of this project
-2.Paste these variable given in sample.env then add your own db credential to run this project properly
+- Paste these variable given in sample.env then add your own db credential to run this project properly